oddbird/susy/docs/source/demos/index.html.md

 The first argument uses the default layout (`$total-columns`) which doesn't trigger any media-queries, the second uses our 12-column breakpoint.
-This serves the same function as the longhand:
+This serves the same function as the longhand using [at-breakpoint][at-breakpoint]:

     :::scss
     .page {